tlong314/cmgame/README.md

 ## Getting Started

-Add a reference to the CMGame CSS file (in your HTML page's head) and the CMGame JS file (preferably at the end of your HTML's body block).
+After downloading this library from github, add a reference to the CMGame CSS file (in your HTML page's head) and the CMGame JS file (preferably at the end of your HTML's body block).

 ```html
 <!doctype html>